 Mycoplasmas are different from other bacteria because they do not have cell walls.
 Many antibiotics, such as penicillin, kill bacteria by weakening cell walls.
-Because Mycoplasmas do not have cell walls, many antibiotics cannot kill them.
+Because mycoplasmas do not have cell walls, many antibiotics cannot effectively treat them.

 Mycoplasma pneumoniae is a common cause of community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more in all age groups.
 Outbreaks have occurred in schools, camps, and military camps.

 Symptoms of pneumonia due to M. pneumoniae are typically mild, including low-grade fever, tiredness, sore throat, and cough.
 This infection is sometimes called "walking" pneumonia, which is a nonmedical term for mild pneumonia that does not require bedrest or hospitalization.
 Some people even feel well enough to go to work and participate in other daily activities.
 However, M. pneumoniae sometimes causes a more serious pneumonia that requires hospitalization.